 For those who need to travel with a guide dog, getting through the airport and boarding a plane can seem a daunting task.
-However, there are services available that can help you through the experience, as well as personnel at the airport who are trained to support those with a guide dog.
+However, there are animal airport disability assistance services available that can help you through the experience, as well as personnel at the airport who are trained to support those with a guide dog.

 In the modern world, the need to travel with a guide dog should not keep people from taking a trip they need or want to take.
 Keep the following steps in mind to ensure that your trip goes well.

 Organizations such as the Guide Dog Foundation, Inc. will provide demonstrations and practices of what to expect at airport security, so you and your guide dog are fully prepared and confident during the real thing.
 If you contact TSA Cares 72 hours before a flight, they will also provide you with information on what to expect.
 TSA Cares can also coordinate a passenger support specialist to help you through the airport.

 Early morning flights are often best because they experience the fewest delays.
 Traveling on Friday can present more challenges as that is most often the busiest day at an airport.
 Saturdays are usually the lightest day for travel.